How to form an LLC in Washington

 Step 1: Choose your LLC name

-Your LLC name must end with "Limited Liability Company," "L.L.C.," or "LLC" and be distinguishable from other Washington businesses.
-Use the Secretary of State's online business search tool to verify availability before filing.
+Your LLC name must end with "Limited Liability Company," "Limited Liability Co.," "L.L.C.," or "LLC" and be distinguishable from other Washington businesses per RCW 23.95.300.
+Use the SOS business search to verify availability before filing.

 Step 2: Appoint a registered agent

-Washington requires every LLC to maintain a registered agent with a physical street address in the state—P.O. boxes are not acceptable.
+Washington requires every LLC to maintain a Washington registered agent with a physical street address in the state.
+PO Boxes, private mailboxes, and virtual office addresses are not acceptable under RCW 23.95.410's physical address requirement, as clarified by SOS guidance.
 Your agent must be available during business hours to receive legal documents and official correspondence.

 Your registered agent options:

-• Professional service: Commercial agents provide privacy protection, guaranteed availability, and professional document handling for $100-300 annually
+• Professional service: Commercial registered agent services provide privacy protection, guaranteed availability, and professional document handling

 Step 3: File Certificate of Formation

-The Certificate of Formation officially establishes your LLC.
-Required information includes:
+The Certificate of Formation officially establishes your LLC under RCW 25.15.071.
+Required information per the official form includes:

 File online through the Corporations and Charities Filing System for fastest processing, or submit by mail.
-Online filing provides immediate confirmation and allows simultaneous Initial Report submission.
+Online filing provides immediate submission confirmation and allows simultaneous Initial Report submission at no extra cost.

 While not required by Washington law, an Operating Agreement provides crucial legal protections and operational clarity.
+Under RCW 25.15.018, the operating agreement governs member relations and manager duties, with statutory defaults applying where the agreement is silent.
 This internal document establishes ownership percentages, management structure, profit distribution, and dispute resolution procedures.

 Key provisions include: